klauspost/compress/s2/README.md

 // EstBlockSize is read previously.
 // Integer truncating division must be used.

-CompressPredict := EstBlockSize / 2
+CompressGuess := EstBlockSize / 2

-for each entry
+for each entry {
     uOff = ReadVarInt // Read value from stream cOff = ReadVarInt // Read value from stream